FIRST WOMEN’S MARCH IN TYLER: Movement brings dozens out to take a stand for female leadership

-TYLER, Texas (KETK)- Women’s marches were held across the country, bringing awareness to women’s rights.
+TYLER, Texas (KETK)- Women’s marches were held across the country, bringing awareness to issues facing women’s rights in the United States.

-Women in East Texas came out in Tyler Sunday afternoon, meeting at the Downtown Square, to have their voices heard.
+East Texas women came out in Tyler Sunday afternoon, meeting at the Downtown Square, to have their voices heard.

 The march was held by the Smith County Democratic Party.
 Participants held signs while marching from downtown to the Cathedral of Immaculate Conception, and back.